How to talk about the 2018 Super Bowl if you don't know what to talk about

 How many Super Bowls have the Eagles won?

 Zero!
-They have been to three, most recently in 2004 when they lost to ...
+They have been to two, most recently in 2004 when they lost to ...

 hoo boy ...

-Note: CORRECTION: This piece has been republished to correct how many times the Eagles have been to the Super Bowl.